 For the third exercise you will need to create a QBIC catalogue, add a feature in it and then catalog the images.
-Those commands must also be turned in at the seminar together with the response you get when you run them!
+Those commands (together with the responses you got when you ran them) must also be included in the solution that you send in!